henry-pan/fe3h-meals/README.md

 Meal data obtained from [Serenes Forest](https://serenesforest.net/three-houses/monastery/dining-hall/).

-Fire Emblem is property of Nintendo
+Fire Emblem and related images are property of Nintendo and Intelligent Systems.